-Childcare is run by the district Child Development Services (CDS) office, and by the City of Santa Monica (CREST).
+Childcare is run by the District's Child Development Services (CDS) office, by the City of Santa Monica (CREST), and by Boys and Girls Club.
 For more detailed information and to enroll, please contact these programs directly.

 School Age Programs